maninak/plirono-consumer-app/README.md

 ## Description

-This is a proof-of-concept app that serves as a testbench for the early functionality being implemented in Plirono project.
+This is a proof-of-concept mobile app for the customers of merchants using Plirono.

 ## Installation